dyeramosu/AC215_snapnutrition/app/README.md

-# Mushroom App - Deployment & Scaling
+# SnapNutrition App - Deployment & Scaling

+We would like to credit Shivas Jayaram from AC215 course where these instructions are largely based.
+For screenshots of successful runs, please refer to main README.

 ## Deployment to GCP (Manual)

-In this section we will deploy the Mushroom App to GCP.
+In this section we will deploy the snapnutrition App to GCP.
 For this we will create a VM instance in GCP and deploy the following container on the VM:
 * api-service
-* frontend-react
+* frontend-react or frontend (one was basic react site and other more complex)

 ### Ensure you have all your container build and works locally
 #### api-service
 * Go to `http://localhost:9000/docs` and make sure you can see the API Docs
-#### frontend-react
+#### frontend-react or frontend
 * Go to `http://localhost:3000/` and make sure you can see the prediction page

 ### Push Docker Images to Docker Hub